robygauthier/robygauthier.github.io/_pages/about.md

 I am currently a research scientist working with [Shawn Litster](https://www.cmu.edu/me/tpes/) to improve performance of fuel cells.

-Aside from battery research, I am also passionate about all fields of science, science communication, and the arts.
+Aside from research, I am also passionate about all fields of science, science communication, and the arts.